Dear Naurr – Can I help you with cooking? I’m willing to help. Let me know. – Lili

 Further, the story provided an opportunity to revisit a favorite time period, where Doug and Lili are newlyweds and it is before Malcolm and the beginning of the open marriage and what they, along with Melissa and Norri, refer to as the arrangement.
 Sometimes, it’s good to just write a far simpler relationship scheme.

 As a follow up to Dear Naurr, Dear Lili and to provide a holiday gift for Naurr’s creator, False Bill, I wrote this trifling bit of silliness.

-The Cajun Caitian chef would be a hero, fighting off Romulans invaders in a boarding party.
-In keeping with canon, Naurr could not see them, so I have him hit over the head.
+The Cajun Caitian chef would be a hero, fighting off Romulan invaders in a boarding party.
+Therefore, in keeping with canon, Naurr could not see them, so I have him hit over the head.
 Hence he will not have much of a memory of, well, anything afterwards.

 This works fine for my purposes and adds to the fun.
-Given the head injury and Naurr’s propensity for malapropisms, no one can figure out where the bomb supposedly is.
+Also, given the head injury and Naurr’s propensity for malapropisms, no one can figure out where the bomb supposedly is.
 Naurr is going to get a medal for this, for sure.

 So long as the ship, the Ariane, isn’t blown to smithereens.

 On June 3rd, 2158, Naurr makes a bombe glacee and fools a mysterious boarding party into believing it’s an actual bomb.